UniTime/unitime-doc/edit-position-type.md

 ## Screen Description

-The Edit Position Type page can be used to edit or delete an existing position type.
+The Add and Edit Position Type pages can be used to add, edit, or delete an existing position type.
 Each instructor can have a position type defined.
 The user needs Position Type Edit permission to be able to edit position types.
-See [Position Types](position-types) page for more details.
+See [Position Types](position-types) page for more detail.

 ![Edit Position Type](images/edit-position-type-1.png){:class='screenshot'}